 Certain statements in this Registration Statement contain or may contain forward-looking statements that are subject to known and unknown risks, uncertainties and other factors which may cause actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
 These forward-looking statements were based on various factors and were derived utilizing numerous assumptions and other factors that could cause actual results to differ materially from those in the forward-looking statements.
 These factors include, but are not limited to, Nadsaq's ability to implement its strategic initiatives, economic, political and market conditions and fluctuations, government and industry regulation, interest rate risk, U.S. and global competition, and other factors.
 Most of these factors are difficult to predict accurately and are generally beyond our control.
 You should consider the areas of risk described in connection with any forward-looking statements that may be made herein.
+Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of December 28, 2001.
 Readers should carefully review this Registration Statement in its entirety, including but not limited to Nasdaq's financial statements and the notes thereto incorporated by reference herein and the risks described in "Risk Factors."
 Except for Nasdaq's ongoing obligations to disclose material information under the Federal securities laws, Nasdaq undertakes no obligation to release publicly any revisions to any forward-looking statements, to report events or to report the occurrence of unanticipated events.
-For any forward-looking statements contained in any document, Nasdag claims the protection of the safe harbor for forwardlooking statements contained in the Private Securities Litigation Reform Act of 1995.
+For any forward-looking statements contained in any document, Nasdaq claims the protection of the safe harbor for forward- looking statements contained in the Private Securities Litigation Reform Act of 1995.